illyasa369/Learning-Docker/dockerComposeFormat.md

 # This page defines the format for Docker compose files.

 Note:
-- File extension should be .yml
+- Docker compose files should be named 'docker-compose.yml' as this is the file that is looked for when running docker compose.
-- Images can be built with docker files (see service1) or pre-built images can be used (see service2).
+- Images can be built with Docker files (see service1) or pre-built images can be used (see service2).

 <br>